Pink (singer): Legacy

-Following her performance at the American Music Awards of 2012, LZ Granderson of CNN wrote: ... our culture's biggest sin may well be the auto-tuned syrup we've allowed to dominate the pop charts.
-All-time chart records are handed to vacuous acts such as the Black Eyed Peas and singing awards are given to vocal lightweights such as Taylor Swift [...]
-But thank God for Pink. [...]
-While Christina Aguilera has a tendency to oversing, Britney Spears can't sing, and Lauryn Hill sorta stopped singing, Pink has managed to carve a brilliant 13-year career by being something that is incredibly rare these days—an artist.

-British soul singer Adele considers Pink's performance at Brixton Academy in London as one of "the most defining moments" in her life, saying "It was the Missundaztood record, so I was about 13 or 14.
+British soul singer Adele considers Pink's performance at Brixton Academy in London one of "the most defining moments" in her life, saying, "It was the Missundaztood record, so I was about 13 or 14.
 I had never heard, being in the room, someone sing like that live.
 I remember sort of feeling like I was in a wind tunnel, her voice just hitting me.
 It was incredible."

-Pink's work has inspired many other artists, including Christina Aguilera, Demi Lovato, Kelly Clarkson, Katy Perry, Tegan and Sara, Ashley Tisdale, Alessia Cara, Victoria Justice, Adele, Julia Michaels, Ben Hopkins of Pwr Bttm Dua Lipa, Bebe Rexha, Halsey, Anne Marie, Kehlani, and Daya.
+Pink's work has inspired many other artists, including Christina Aguilera, Demi Lovato, Kelly Clarkson, Katy Perry, Tegan and Sara, Ashley Tisdale, Alessia Cara, Victoria Justice, Adele, Julia Michaels, Ben Hopkins of Pwr Bttm, Dua Lipa, Bebe Rexha, Halsey, Anne-Marie, Kehlani, and Daya.

 Personal life

 Pink met professional motocross racer Carey Hart at the 2001 X Games in Philadelphia.
-Following a brief separation in 2003, Pink proposed to Hart in June 2005 during a Mammoth Lakes motocross race; she was "assisting" in his race and wrote "Will You Marry Me?
-I'm serious!" on a pit board.
-He initially did not notice and continued on for another lap.
-When he did notice later, he veered off the track to accept right then.
+Following a brief separation in 2003, Pink proposed to Hart in June 2005 during a Mammoth Lakes motocross race; she was "assisting" in his race and wrote "Will U Marry Me?" on a pit board.
+He either did not notice or ignored it and continued for another lap.
+Then Pink added "Serious!" to the board, and he pulled off the track to accept.
 She then made him finish the race.
 They married in Costa Rica on January 7, 2006.